heatheranndye/heatheranndye.github.io/content/articles/neuraltransfer.md

 From an artist's perspective, this technique can utilize AI in a manner that does not result in copy right theft.

-You can construct your own neural style transfer using the (streamlit app)[https://heatheranndye-imageto-imagetostylephoto-modstream-style-jxl3h5.streamlit.app/].
+You can construct your own neural style transfer using the [streamlit app](https://heatheranndye-imageto-imagetostylephoto-modstream-style-jxl3h5.streamlit.app/).
-The original source code for this project is at (https://github.com/heatheranndye/ImageToStyle)[https://github.com/heatheranndye/ImageToStyle].
+The original source code for this project is at [https://github.com/heatheranndye/ImageToStyle](https://github.com/heatheranndye/ImageToStyle).

 ### References and motivation